-Tips to enhance ESG reporting
+Tips to Enhance ESG Reporting

 Guidance from the various reporting frameworks helps to provide a roadmap for information and key performance indicators that companies should be collecting and reporting on related to ESG transparency issues.
-However, there are a myriad of other steps that public companies can take to improve the transparency of their ESG reporting.
+However, there is a myriad of other steps that public companies can take to improve the transparency of their ESG reporting.

 - Create a dedicated section of your firm’s investor relations website for ESG that clearly reports data and information on various ESG commitments.
 Some examples of ESG categories to consider include:

 - Diversity, equity, and inclusion

 - Include a section in earnings and financial statements on ESG, which condenses the material on your website to report on key data for analysts (e.g., emissions, board independence, diversity, ethics).

 - Hire a consultant to work directly with the engagers at investment companies to answer their in-bound questions on ESG and strengthen your reporting.

 - In some cases, it may be prudent to develop a media campaign around what your company is doing to address climate change or other ESG issues, to highlight the commitments and progress you’re making.